ahmorgan/ML-Reflection-Classification-Research-Codebase/README.md

 This repository contains all code created for the above project.
 I could not include the train/test datasets I used for SetFit/GPT-4o or the raw data I used for train/test dataset construction for research ethics purposes.

 Dependencies required (latest versions if not specified otherwise):
-SetFit - setfit ver 1.0.3, optuna, numpy, sklearn \n GPT-4o - openai, numpy, sklearn \n
+SetFit - setfit ver 1.0.3, optuna, numpy, sklearn |
+GPT-4o - openai, numpy, sklearn |
-Consensus Data Preprocessor - numpy, pandas, openpyxl \n Data Visualization - matplotlib \n
+Consensus Data Preprocessor - numpy, pandas, openpyxl |
+Data Visualization - matplotlib |

 Abstract: